CCPBioSim/CodeEntropy/docs/getting_started.rst

 ----------
 For supported format (AMBER NETCDF and GROMACS TRR) you will need to output the **coordinates** and **forces** to the **same file**.

-For unsupported format see :ref:`load-custom` for ideas on how to load custom data into MDanalysis universe and convert to supported format.

 Units
 ------------